The Conservative Party of New York State

 The Conservative Party, through the years, has offered fiscally sound economic policies to change New York’s course of wasteful government spending.
 New York was once the beacon of economic success; today New York has become an entity that over-regulates small business, stifles proven energy expansion and increases taxes on its citizens forcing them to seek states that will encourage them to unleash their entrepreneurial spirit thereby ensuring a future for generations to come.

-In the last four gubernatorial elections, voters reaffirmed the Conservative Party’s position on Row C and in doing so made the statement that the Conservative Party has been a positive influence in attempting to restore fiscal sanity to New York.
-Despite the states shrinking population, the Conservative Party has consistently increased the number of votes on our Party line and has regularly garnered more than twice its enrollment.
+In the last four gubernatorial elections, voters reaffirmed the Conservative Party’s position on Row C and in doing so, made the statement that the Conservative Party has been a positive influence in attempting to restore fiscal sanity to New York.
+Despite the states shrinking population, the Conservative Party has consistently increased the number of its enrollees and votes on its Party line, regularly garnering more than twice its enrollment.
 Voters support our philosophy and want it to become law.
-New York’s spending and taxes are still ranked among the highest in the nation; despite the promises of the Executive Chamber to make New York a better place to live and work.
+New York’s spending and taxes are ranked among the highest in the nation; despite the promises of the Executive Chamber to make New York a better place to live and work.
 Legislators must end their reckless spending which contributes to the budget deficits and cut the over-regulations preventing small businesses from thriving.

-Regrettably, the state, by relying on excessive taxes, surcharges, fees, and fines on corporations and on promises of federal government funding has made New York government believe it is unnecessary to cut spending.
-This has been enhanced by one-party rule that has been aggravated by a Democrat super majority in the state Senate and Assembly.
+Regrettably, the state, by relying on excessive taxes, surcharges, fees, and fines on business and on promises of federal government funding, New York government believes it is unnecessary to cut spending.
+This has been enhanced by one-party rule that has been aggravated by a radical liberal majority in the state Senate and Assembly.

 The NYS Department of Education must root out excessive administrative levels and spending as ways to restore public trust and continue to support more Charter Schools.
 The years of government programs designed to alleviate economic disparity have only widened the gap; these programs must end.
 The free competitive market is the judicious way to achieve higher standards of living for everyone.
 Our Legislative Program seeks to restore a common-sense approach to a legislature that has looked for ways to benefit itself rather than the people it represents.
 These proposals are concise and must be adopted to reverse New York’s deficit spending and bleak fiscal outlook.